Why infrared heating wouldn’t work for you…

 The way that infrared panels work is entirely different to ordinary convection based heaters.

-The delivery of the heat is 'radiant' rather than 'convected', which means the panel warms the room directly rather than heating up the air trapped inside the room.
+The delivery of the heat is ‘radiant’ rather than ‘convected’.
+This means the panel warms the room directly rather than heating up the air trapped inside the room.

-But for some customers, smaller panel works great as a supplementary source of heating to an existing system.
+But for some customers, smaller panel works great as a supplementary source of heating to and existing system.
 A small or medium sized panel can remove the chill off the room quickly, but not making it too uncomfortable.
-Especially useful when working in a workshop or in a homegym.
+Especially useful when working in a workshop or in a home gym.

 They sound like a good idea, but is it too good to be true?

 The idea of a flat panel at 2.2cm in thickness mounted on the wall may sound unusual.
-Or maybe the fact that the panel isn't bulky, heavy and has vents running along the top may make people question the amount of the heat it can give out.
+Or the fact that the panel isn’t bulky, heavy or has vents running along the top may make people question the amount of the heat it can give out.

 If you can spare a moment to read through our 100% genuine, 3rd party reviews on Trustpilot which we have collected since starting, you can actually read real people’s journeys from discovering infrared to fitting the last panel.

-We find great similarties between when LED lighting first came to the market, to where it is today.
-There was a product which was lower in wattage, slimmer and produced a higher lumen level, yet the majority of homes still had ordinary lighting.
+We find great similarities between when LED lighting first came to the market, to where it is today.
+There was a product which was lower in wattage, slimmer and produced a higher lumen level.
+Yet the majority of homes still had ordinary lighting.

-Infrared heating is exactly the same in the way that it requires less watts in order to run, is slimmer and produces a better level of thermal comfort.
+Infrared heating is the same.
+It requires less wattage to run, is slimmer and produces a better level of warmth.

 If you want any advice about wattage requirements and want to know more about this form of heating [please have a look over our other news articles for some advice and get in touch with our expert staff who can help you.